mattgrah-am/aka-izakaya/README.md

 - Japanese Resturant that has the ability to show customers the food and drinks menu.
 This website also has a Admin portal that gives the client the ability to "CRUD" the menu items.

+## How to use

+- To access admin portal go to the [admin site](https://aka-izakaya.herokuapp.com/admin)
+- To edit the menu, go to the item category
+- To add a new item, click on 'Create new'
+- To edit items, click on 'Update'
+- To delete items, click on 'Delete'

 ## Technologies Used

 - Node JS